 X-rays

 X-rays shows the integrity and alignment of joints and bones in your spine.
-So, this allows us to see if something is wrong with the structure of the spine and it’s connecting surfaces.
+This allows us to see if something is wrong with the structure of the spine and it’s connecting surfaces.

 Your physiotherapist can refer you to get x-rays taken if necessary.